-ABI 3130xl SEQUENCING
+ABI 3130xl SEQUENCING DATE EFFECTIVE APPROVED BY PAGE DATE EFFECTIVE APPROVED BY PAGE 07-16-2012 MITOCHONDRIAL DNA TECHNICAL LEADER 47 OF 103 07-16-2012 MITOCHONDRIAL DNA TECHNICAL LEADER 47 OF 103

-DATE EFFECTIVE APPROVED BY PAGE
+D. Placing the Plate on the Autosampler (Linking and Unlinking Plate)

-07-16-2012 MITOCHONDRIAL DNA TECHNICAL LEADER 59 OF 121
+The Autosampler holds up to two, 96-well plates in tray positions A and B. To place the plate assembly on the autosampler, there is only one orientation for the plate, with the notched end of the plate base away from you.

-D. Placing the Plate onto the Autosampler (Linking and Unlinking Plate)
+The tree pane of the Foundation Data Collection v3.0 software click on GA Instrument > ga3130xl > instrument name > Run Scheduler > Plate View

-Autosampler holds up to two, 96-well plates in tray positions A and B. To place the plate assembly on the autosampler, there is only one orientation for the plate, with the notched end of the plate base away from you.
+Push the tray button on the bottom left of the machine and wait for the autosampler to move forward and stop at the forward position.

-- 9. In the tree pane of the Foundation Data Collection v3.0 software click on GA Instrument > ga3130xl > instrument name > Run Scheduler > Plate View - 10.
-Push the tray button on the bottom left of the machine and wait for the autosampler to move forward and stop at the forward position. - 11.
-Open the doors and place the tray onto the autosampler in the correct tray position, A or B. There is only one orientation for the plate.
+11. Open the doors and place the tray onto the autosampler in the correct tray position, A or B. There is only one orientation for the plate.